 Bear in mind the importance of patient confidentiality, especially if the patient is not making the complaint, is a child or lacks capacity.
-Remember the duty of confidentiality continues after death.
+Remember, your duty of confidentiality continues after death.
 If you're in any doubt, please contact the MDU for individual advice.

 If the patient does not wish to complain directly to the health service provider, the complaint can be made directly to the appropriate NHS body, such as the health board.
 The board and the provider should agree how the matter will be dealt with and then tell the complainant.

-The period for making a complaint against an NHS body or GP practice is:
+The period for making a complaint against an NHS body, which includes GP practices, is:

-- six months from the event which is the subject of the complaint, or
+- six months from the event that brought about the complaint, or

 - six months from the patient becoming aware of the reason for the complaint, provided this is not later than 12 months after the event.